 The beaches around Stanley Park are a great place to relax.
 We spent an afternoon walking along the beaches.
 There are also picnic areas and an outdoor pool, which can be excellent options to add to your list of things to do in Vancouver.
 The tip is to bring a snack and enjoy the day calmly, appreciating the surrounding nature.

-What to do in Vancouver: Granville Island and Public Market
+Thing to do in Vancouver #3: Explore Granville Island and Public Market

 We spent an amazing morning at Granville Island, starting at the Public Market.
 We found fresh produce, artisanal cheeses, and a variety of delicious snacks.
 We tried a Thai food stall that we couldn’t resist.
 Our tip is to go early to avoid the crowds and not leave without trying something.